Aarleks/zettel.vim/README.md

 :MakeZettel notes should have simple descriptive filenames
 ```

-This will create a file called `notes-should-have-simple-descriptive-filenames.md`, and will read `template.md` into it and put you at the end of the second line.
+This will create a file called `notes-should-have-simple-descriptive-filenames.md`, and will read `template` into it and put you at the end of the second line.

 Type your note | develop knowledge | gain understanding and insight.